-Culture is the shared values, attitudes, behaviours, assumptions, norms, and expectations of the organization.
-It is the way the organization operates and has a huge impact on its success, influencing the ability to attract and retain great employees and customers; impacting work satisfaction and motivation; affecting productivity and performance.
+A culture strategy involves the organization’s shared core values, attitudes, behaviours, assumptions, norms, and expectations.
+It is how the organization operates and has a significantly impacts its success, influencing the ability to attract and retain great employees and customers, impacting work satisfaction and motivation, and affecting productivity and performance.

 Despite its critical importance, we tend to allow culture to manifest organically, which often yields undesirable results.
 However, you can generate the culture and success you want if you:

 1. Define the Essential Elements

 What is the vision?
 What attitudes, behaviours, assumptions, norms, expectations, and values do you want in your organization?
 This is a great opportunity to survey employees and get a sense of the culture they would like – one that would motivate them to do great work.
 Asking for input increases buy-in and the chance of success.

 Company ABC may determine their desired culture includes:

 - Asking questions when things are unclear